Probate Law Services

 Can I Avoid Probate?
 Can I Save My Heirs from Probate?

 Unfortunately, if the testator did not plan correctly, there is no way to avoid probate unless they had very little assets to collect.
 In Arizona, a process exists to collect small accounts, cars, or other titled assets.
-By use of a small estate affidavit, the nominated personal representative or presumptive heir may present a properly filled out affidavit (along with a copy of the will and death certificate) to the holder of the property who then must turn over the assets.
+By use of a small estate affidavit, the nominated personal representative or presumptive heir or heirship attorney may present a properly filled out affidavit (along with a copy of the will and death certificate) to the holder of the property who then must turn over the assets.
 A similar streamlined process is utilized for real estate.

 The limits for using the affidavit is $75,000 for personal property and $100,000 after liens and encumbrances, for real estate.
 If your estate is estimated to be larger than the above figures, the best way to avoid probate is to have a comprehensive estate plan which will utilize a living revocable trust, beneficiary designations, and other contractual transfers to avoid having to go to the court to transfer title to your assets to your heirs.